yext/answers-search-ui/README.md

 ```

 The options config varies depending on whether the optionType is 'STATIC_FILTER' or 'RADIUS_FILTER'.
-A STATIC_FILTER allows you to filter on a custom specified field, while a RADIUS_FILTER will add separate `locationRadius` parameter to your request, set to the currently selected value.
+A STATIC_FILTER allows you to filter on a specified field, while a RADIUS_FILTER allows you to filter
+results based on their distance from the user.

 ##### STATIC_FILTER